-2 uses may be required to provide screening, landscaping, and/or setbacks in 3 excess of those required in the zone in which the lot or parcel is located.
-The 4 required screening, landscaping, and setback shall be determined by the 5 Planning Director after meeting with the applicant and the owner of the 6 aggregate resource land to ensure compatibility between present and future 7 Article 20.00 Page 7 uses on the properties.
-Such setback shall be no less than 8 50 feet and no greater than 1320 feet.
-9 10 B. WETLANDS AND NATURAL AREAS: Limitations may be required on draining, filling, structural development, and/or removal of vegetation in order to 11 12 protect and preserve existing trees, vegetation, water resources, wildlife 13 habitat or other significant natural resources.
-14 15 C. BIG GAME WINTER RANGE AND BIG GAME CRITICAL HABITAT: A proposed new structure requiring a conditional use may be required to: 16 17 18 1.
-Be located as close as possible to an ADJACENT compatible structure (a 19 compatible structure shall be any structure which does not adversely affect 20 the intended use of another structure); 21 22 2.
-Share a common access road or where it is impossible to share a common 23 access road, locate as closely as possible to the nearest existing public road in 24 order to minimize the length of access from the nearest road.
-25 26 D. AVIAN HABITAT: Any proposed activity permitted outright or conditionally 27 may be required to establish a setback from critical nesting or roosting areas 28 and to preserve existing trees, vegetation, and water resources.
-29 30 E. DESIGNATED SCENIC WATERWAYS: The applicant for a proposed use that is 31 to be located within the Minam River Scenic Waterway and that is regulated 32 under the Oregon Scenic Waterways Rules shall obtain a notice to proceed 33 from the State Highway Commission or the time limit for review by the State 34 Highway Commission shall have expired prior to obtaining a zoning or building 35 permit from the County.
-36 37 Portions of the proposed RFA1 site boundary additions would be located in Union County's Big 38 Game Winter Range Overlay Zone and are subject to the provisions of UCZPSO 20.09.
-39 40 In the Final Order on the ASC, the Council found that the facility complies with UCZPSO 20.09, in 41 part because the certificate holder had attempted to utilize existing roads and to limit the 42 development of new roads in critical habitat and winter range overlay areas to the extent possible.99 Because the proposed RFA1 site boundary additions do not significantly change the nature of the previously approved facility or significantly increase the amount of roads located in Union County's Winter Range areas, the Department recommends that the Council continue to rely on its previous findings.
+- D. ENVIRONMENTAL: If alternative sites in Union County for proposed development are available which would create less of an environmental impact of any of the resources listed in Section 18.09 (1), major consideration should be given to these options. - 6.
+The reviewing body may impose the following conditions, as applicable upon a finding of fact that warrants such restrictions: - A. SIGNIFICANT AGGREGATE SITES: Residences and uses listed as conditional uses may be required to provide screening, landscaping, and/or setbacks in excess of those required in the zone in which the lot or parcel is located.
+The required screening, landscaping, and setback shall be determined by the Planning Director after meeting with the applicant and the owner of the aggregate resource land to ensure compatibility between present and future Article 20.00 Page 7 uses on the properties.
+Such setback shall be no less than 50 feet and no greater than 1320 feet. - B. WETLANDS AND NATURAL AREAS: Limitations may be required on draining, filling, structural development, and/or removal of vegetation in order to protect and preserve existing trees, vegetation, water resources, wildlife habitat or other significant natural resources. - C. BIG GAME WINTER RANGE AND BIG GAME CRITICAL HABITAT: A proposed new structure requiring a conditional use may be required to: - 1.
+Be located as close as possible to an ADJACENT compatible structure (a compatible structure shall be any structure which does not adversely affect the intended use of another structure); - 2.
+Share a common access road or where it is impossible to share a common access road, locate as closely as possible to the nearest existing public road in order to minimize the length of access from the nearest road. - D. AVIAN HABITAT: Any proposed activity permitted outright or conditionally may be required to establish a setback from critical nesting or roosting areas and to preserve existing trees, vegetation, and water resources. - E. DESIGNATED SCENIC WATERWAYS: The applicant for a proposed use that is to be located within the Minam River Scenic Waterway and that is regulated under the Oregon Scenic Waterways Rules shall obtain a notice to proceed from the State Highway Commission or the time limit for review by the State Highway Commission shall have expired prior to obtaining a zoning or building permit from the County.

+Portions of the RFA1 site boundary additions would be located in Union County's Big Game Winter Range Overlay Zone and are subject to the provisions of UCZPSO 20.09.

+In the Final Order on the ASC, the Council found that the facility complies with UCZPSO 20.09, in part because the certificate holder had attempted to utilize existing roads and to limit the development of new roads in critical habitat and winter range overlay areas to the extent possible.99 Because the RFA1 site boundary additions do not significantly change the nature of the previously approved facility or significantly increase the amount of roads located in Union County's Winter Range areas, the Council continues to rely on its previous findings.